Five Interlocking Solutions

 Solution #2: Provide Affordable, Universal Access to Water.

 We must build affordability into the financial business models of water agencies, giving them the tools and support needed to maintain service even when individuals struggle financially.
 We need to set local water agencies up for success on affordability—which requires co-investment and financial innovation.
 Solutions considered should span from local and regional rate structures all the way up to federal entitlement programs.
+Click here to read our report on the findings from Solution #2.

-Solution #3: Catalyze Utility Partnerships and Consolidation.
+Solution #3: Catalyze Utility Partnerships and Consolidations.

 More than 80 percent of the nation’s 52,000 community water systems serve fewer than 3,330 people, and 55 percent serve fewer than 500.
 It is unrealistic to spread sustainable solutions to so many water agencies with different resource and capacity levels.
 It is time to accelerate community-driven, outcomes-based approaches to partnerships and consolidation that deliver improved water service to communities.
+Click here to read our report on the findings from Solution #3.

 Solution #4: Deploy Smart Water Operations at Scale.